mdsufz/StandEnA/docs/STANDARDIZING.md

 ```bash
 cat path/to/ecs.txt | while read line; do out=$(curl -s https://rest.kegg.jp/list/ec:$line); echo $line $out; done > ortsuite_ec_synonyms.txt
 ```
 After the synonyms and standard names have been collected into ortsuite_ec_synonyms.txt, we advise you to manually create a file similar to [uniq_ec.tsv](../examples/01_customdb/uniq_ec.tsv) containing the unique enzyme ID, pathway, pathway step ID, enzyme name, and EC numbers.
 Note that the enzyme name is the first name retrieved in ortsuite_ec_synonyms.txt and the fields unique enzyme ID, pathway, pathway step ID are dependent on the uniq_ec.tsv naming convention.
-The example file can be found here: [ortsuite_uniq_ec.tsv](../examples/03_standardization/pw_1/ortsuite_uniq_ec.tsv)
+The example file can be found here: [ortsuite_uniq_ec.tsv](../examples/03_standardization/pw_1/ortsuite_uniq_ec.tsv).

+For the later steps to be executed smoothly, the file must be generated using the EC number order in ortsuite_ec_synonyms.txt.
+The user should manually curate ortsuite_ec_synonyms.txt file first to remove any irrelevant EC numbers or synonyms in ortsuite_ec_synonyms.txt that might have been retrieved from KEGG to proceed with the information that you used to construct ortsuite_uniq_ec.tsv.

 Then, the steps for the creation of ortsuite_id_synonyms_per_line.tsv are followed from [step 1](CUSTOMDB.md):

 ```bash
 paste ortsuite_uniq_ec.tsv <(cut -f3- -d' ' ortsuite_ec_synonyms.txt) > ortsuite_synonyms_table.tsv
 perl -ne 'chomp; @fields=split("\t",$_); @syn=split(";",$fields[4]); unless(scalar(@syn)==0){foreach(@syn){print join("\t",@fields[0..3]),"\t$_\n"}}else{print "$_\t$fields[2]\n"};' <(cut -f1,3- ortsuite_synonyms_table.tsv) | sed -e 's/\t /\t/g' | grep -v "incorrect\|gene name\|misleading" > ortsuite_synonyms_per_line.tsv